markbellingham/Congo-Tutorial/README.md

 A full rewrite of the Congo project using object oriented Java, Servlets, JSP and JSTL, connecting to a MySQL database.

 ## Features of the application include:
-Search by category, price, text string.
+Search by artist, category, price, text string.

 View details of a single album